 The basic definition of stress testing is this: stretching a system just beyond its specification limitations.
 Website stress testing is done by putting pressure on the website to break the site and checking to see how the system reactions to the stress and recovers from a crash.
 The ‘stress’ here is generally given on logins, signup areas, and input fields.

 Web load testing

 Web load testing looks at how the website reacts if several users access and request the same page at the same time.
-At the estimated peak load capacity when the maximum number of people are visiting your website, would the system be able to sustain without crashing, and how would it recover after a crash?
-This test should answer these questions, and also asses if the site is able to handle simultaneous user requests, large user input data, heavy loads on certain pages, simultaneous database connections, and more.
+At the estimated peak load capacity, when the maximum number of people are visiting your website, would the system be able to sustain without crashing, and how would it recover after a crash?
+This test should answer these questions and also assess if the site is able to handle simultaneous user requests, large user input data, heavy loads on certain pages, simultaneous database connections, and more.

 6. Security Web Testing Application

 In this day and age where cyber-attacks are getting more rampant, user and website security are absolutely essential.
 Here are some essential web testing application test cases that you have to perform security testing: